 Professional Registration Titles

-There are three professional registration titles aligned to the Council’s professional standard.
+There are four professional registration titles aligned to the Council’s professional standard.
 These are:

 The below table explains the key differences between the Principal Cyber Security Professional and the Chartered Cyber Security Professional.